Ruan Sims: Background

 She is the older sister of Fijian rugby league internationals Ashton, Tariq and Korbin.
 She was brought up in a sporting household in Gerringong where Ruan held the gumboot throwing record in 2013.
 Sims inherits her interest in rugby from her mother, Jackie Sims.
 She works for Fire and Rescue NSW.

 Playing career

+Rugby union

+Sims was a member of the Australian squad at the 2006 Women's Rugby World Cup in Canada.
+She was the first Wallaroo to score four tries in a test match, she achieved the feat against South Africa in their opening match of the 2006 tournament.